sknop/KSQLJavaClient/README.md

 - Read a single file or, optionally, a whole directory full of files sorted by name
 - Parse the files (roughly) to extract the single statements.
 We are only distinguishing two kinds of statements:
   - SET statements, which will define options.
-Typically something like
+Typically, something like

         SET 'auto.offset.reset' = 'earliest';